jlam01/jlam01-machine-learning/july20.md

 Through the classification of X-ray images using machine learning, it can help medical professionals identify individuals with problems shown through their x-ray scans much easier and quicker.
 This will help medical professionals diagnose individuals at a much quicker speed, which is important if the issue is something urgent.

 **Description of the problem as a process**:
 In order to diagnose a issue that can be found through x-ray scans, the medical professional must analyze and compare the x-ray images with a normal healthy x-ray image.
 This requires a lot of time and is crucial expecially if it is something time-limited.
 Having something that can classify the x-ray images will greatly reduce the amount of time required to analyze these x-ray images.

 **Obstacles:**
-The x-ray images might have trouble identifying the unhealthy x-ray image and misdiagnose the patient.
+Firstly, we need to somehow obtain the x-ray images.
+In order to train the model, we must already have a set of images that are already classfied based on what is considered a normal healthy x-ray image and an unhealthy one.
+In addition, there may be several conditions shown in that x-ray scan and the model has to be able to identify which difference is the important thing to look out for in certain x-ray scans if we are trying to pinpoint certain illnesses rather than whether or not it is generally healthy.

 ## **B.Up next for your final project: data (then after that: methods)**